<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Defining the Balance

 The recommendations above can be used to reduce risk in modern school design.
 One of the school designs that has impressed me is the new Sandy Hook Elementary School.
-Despite the tragic shooting that occurred at Sandy Hook, the school personnel, students, and community came together to design a new school that is open and inviting.
+Despite the tragic shooting at Sandy Hook, the school personnel, students, and community came together to design an open and inviting new school.
 This beautiful facility embraces nature and the transparency of modern school design.
-In three key ways, the design strikes a balance between openness and promoting security by:
+In three key ways, the design strikes a balance between openness and promoting security:

 • Setting the school off the main road in a woodland environment